Beri28/Resview/README.md

 -👋 Hi, I’m @Beri28
-- 👀 I’m interested in software development
+- 👀 I’m a software engineering student
-- 🌱 I’m currently learning c++,javascript,nodejs
 -
 - 💞️ I’m looking to collaborate on software and innovative projects
 - 📫 How to reach me cletusberinyuy@gmail.com